 Husks may be soaked up to 1 day ahead; store in covered container in fridge.
 Bring to room temperature before using.

-Arrange steamer insert in a large stockpot and add water to just below bottom of the setamer insert but make sure the water doesn't touch bottom of the insert.
-Cover and bring water to boil.
-Meanwhile, make the tamales.
 Place 24 drained corn husks on work surface.
-Divide the masa among the husks, placing the mixture in the middle of each husk.
+Divide the masa among the husks, placing the mixture in the middle of each husk and, using your hands, shape it into a rectange about 1-inch thick.
 Fold long sides over filling, then tie ends of tamale shut with husk strips.
 Repeat process to make 24 tamales.

 Sauce may be soaked up to 2 days ahead; store in covered container in fridge.
 Warm until pourable before using.